asuzukosi/ModularTransformer/README.md

 # Modular Transformer

-**Project Description**: "A framework to simplify transformer architectures into modular and accessible building blocks."
+**Project Description**: A framework to simplify transformer architectures into modular and accessible building blocks.

 ## Table of Contents